Weyco Group Earnings Call Transcripts

 -

-Net sales were flat in Q4 and down 9% for the year, with record net earnings despite lower sales.
+Net sales were flat in Q4 and down 9% for the year, with record net earnings driven by improved margins and higher interest income.
 New tariffs on Chinese imports will increase costs in 2025, prompting price hikes and supplier negotiations.
-A special $2 dividend was paid in January.

 -